How to Install a Ford Raptor-Style Grille on a Ford Transit

 1. Loop a 3/8″ cable clamp behind the grille tab

-2. Insert a stainless screw and bite it gently into the plastic
+2. Insert a stainless screw and gently bite it into the plastic

-3. Avoid overtightening to prevent cracks
+3. Avoid excessive tightening to prevent cracking

 Final Fitment Notes